ObaidulKabir/ArchiDesignAid/USER_MANUAL.md

 ## 4. Feature Guide

+### Authentication
+Secure access to your projects and designs.
+- **Login**: Access the application using your email and password at the `/login` page.
+- **Security**: Validates credentials securely (currently supports standard email/password authentication).

 ### Project Management
 The **Projects** module is the central hub for your work.
 - **Create Project**: Click "New Project" and fill in details like Name, Location, and Land Area.